 In 1992, she started work as a storyliner on new daily serial Shortland Street.
-She became the show's "table of pain", including two as Shortland's first New Zealand story editor.
-She continued as an executive producer until 2000, and wrote numerous scripts for the show.
+Lang spent three years on the show's "table of pain", including two as Shortland's first New Zealand story editor.
+She continued as an executive producer, until 2000.

-Working with long time collaborator, writer Gavin Strawhan, Rachel Lang created successful small town dramas Jackson's Wharf (1999-2000) and Mercy Peak (2001 - 2003).
-Aimed at younger viewers and set in a coastal town, Jackson's Wharf centres around the rivalry between a local policeman and his city slicker brother.
-The one-hour drama screened for two seasons.
+Working with Gavin Strawhan, Rachel Lang created successful small town dramas Jackson's Wharf (1999-2000) and Mercy Peak (2001 - 2003).
+Jackson's Wharf centres around the rivalry between a local policeman (Patrick Toomey) and his city slicker brother (Australian Stephen Whittaker).
+Aimed at younger viewers and set in a coastal town, the one-hour drama screened for two seasons.

-Lang and Strawhan followed it with Mercy Peak, a drama whose strong ensemble cast includes Craig Parker, Jeffrey Thomas, and Alison Bruce.
+Lang and Strawhan followed it with Mercy Peak, a drama whose strong ensemble cast included Jeffrey Thomas, Alison Bruce and Craig Parker.
 The show centres on a doctor (Sara Wiseman) who moves to a small town medical practice.
-NZ Herald reviewer Fiona Rae would praise the show's characters, arguing "they're fully realized, complicated people with histories and flaws and problems and successes".
-A consistent ratings success, even during a third and final season that screened on Friday nights, Mercy Peak's three-season total of 60 episodes places it among the country's longest running drama series.
+NZ Herald reviewer Fiona Rae praised the show's characters as "fully realized, complicated people with histories and flaws and problems and successes".
+A consistent ratings success, even during a third and final season that screened on Friday nights, Mercy Peak's 60 episode run places it among New Zealand's longest running drama series.

-Lang has a longtime association with South Pacific Pictures, including two years in the mid 90s as the company's Head of Development, co-creator of Lawless (a trio of tele-movies starring the late Kevin Smith) and script editing on high gloss drama Marlin Bay, and worked on James Griffin series City Life.
+Lang has a longtime association with South Pacific Pictures, including two years in the mid 90s as the company's Head of Development.
+During this period she co-created (with Strawhan) three Lawless tele-movies starring the late Kevin Smith, script edited high gloss drama Marlin Bay, and worked on James Griffin series City Life.

 July 2010 saw the debut of This is Not My Life, which Lang describes as "probably the hardest show I've ever worked on".
 Created by Gavin Strawhan and Lang with help from Jason Daniel, the programme is based on a man (Charles Mesure) who wakes up one day and does not recognise his name, his wife or his children.
-This is Not My Life is set in a future New Zealand where information is controlled electronically, allowing Lang and Strawhan to satirise modern society and illusions of freedom.
+The "paranoid thriller" is set in a future New Zealand where information is controlled electronically, allowing the writers to investigate questions of identity, memory and illusions of freedom.